Learning to Detect Open Carry and Concealed Object with 77GHz Radar: Evaluation

 \subsection{Metrics}

-Five metrics are adopted for evaluating the effectiveness of our system: \textit{precision, recall, false alarm (rate), missing (rate), and F1}.
-They are defined below using true positive (\textbf{TP}), true negative (\textbf{TN}), false positive (\textbf{FP}), and false negative (\textbf{FN}) detection.
-Here, precision means the proportion of positive identifications is actually correct, recall means the proportion of actual positives was identified correctly, and F1 is a measure that combines precision and recall.
+Five metrics are adopted for evaluating the effectiveness of our system: \textit{precision}, \textit{recall}, \textit{false alarm (rate)}, \textit{missing (rate)}, and \textit{F1}.
+They are defined in \eqref{eq:metrics} using true positive (\textbf{TP}), true negative (\textbf{TN}), false positive (\textbf{FP}), and false negative (\textbf{FN}) detections.
+Specifically, precision means the proportion of positive identifications is actually correct, recall means the proportion of actual positives was identified correctly, and F1 is a measure that combines precision and recall.
 False alarm represents the probability of falsely detecting something when it does not exist, while missing rate represents the probability of falsely ignoring something when it actually exists.

-In our application, the repercussion of making a missing error is much more severe than making a false alarm error.
+In our system, the repercussion of making a missing error is much more severe than making a false alarm error.
 For example, we aim to make fewer mistakes in detecting no gun when a concealed gun is present, rather than detecting some other object as a gun.
 Since detecting a regular person erroneously as a gun holder results in a small check to keep people safe while letting an actual gun holder go undetected might lead to catastrophic outcomes.